egnor/wt32-eth01/README.md

 (section 3.3) in the
 [processor data sheet](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32e_esp32-wroom-32ue_datasheet_en.pdf).

-**IO0:** At boot, must be pulled low to program, must float to boot normally.
+**IO0:** At boot, must be pulled low to program, must float or be pulled high to boot normally.
+You could theoretically use this pin after booting, but programmers will drive it, so best to avoid using it.
-After booting, may be used as a normal I/O pin, but watch out because a lot of programmers will drive it.
-Best to avoid using it for anything else.

 **IO1:** Set up as ESP32 serial output on boot.
 Used when programming and active by default when running.
 Best to avoid using it for anything else.

-**IO2:** At boot, must float when programming.
-May be used normally after booting or if not programming.
-You can use this pin but make sure to disconnect it when programming.
+**IO2:** At boot, must float or be pulled low to program.
+You can use this pin (especially for output) but make sure nothing pulls it high while booting.

 **IO3:** Set up as ESP32 serial input on boot.
 Used when programming and active by default when running.
 Best to avoid using it for anything else.

-**IO5, IO15:** At boot, IO5 controls whether ESP32 libraries will print debug
+**IO5, IO15 (MTDO):** At boot, IO5 controls whether ESP32 libraries will print
-messages to the serial port (IO1).
+debug messages to the serial port (IO1).
 Also at boot, IO5 and IO15 together control timings of the module that lets the ESP32 act as an SD card.
-You are probably not using that module.
-So feel free to use these pins as usual but be aware of the possible effect on serial debug chatter (if you care).
+You are probably not using that module, so you can use these pins (especially for output) but note the effect on debug chatter if pulled while booting.

-**IO12:** Must float low at boot (there's an internal pull-down), otherwise the chip won't work.
-After booting, may be used as a normal I/O pin.
-Best to use only as an output (if at all) to avoid booting issues.
+**IO12 (MTDI):** Must float or be pulled low at boot, or the chip won't work (wrong voltage).
+You can use this pin after booting, but make sure nothing pulls it high while booting.

 **IO35, IO36, IO39:** These pins are input only, but are otherwise free to use.